devodev/mongoperf/README.md

 - Meta (Meta)
   - An object specific to the Action provided.

-A `Query` also declares a `Meta` object which contains the payload specific data required by the Action provided.
+A `Query` also declares a `Meta` object which contains the payload specific attributes required by the specified Action attriobte.
 ```
 ---
 ...escaped